jfield44/WXTKitDemo/README.md

 ## Implementing Chat using WXTKit 💬
 As this is a lab targeted at beginners some of the implementation has been done for you already but we still need to implement a number of functions in order to enable Video Calling and Chat.

-**The Messaging SDK that we are using is currently in a beta state and as such the first message that you sent from the Sample App will not render in the Webex Teams client (it will show a space but not the message), you will need to reply to the SDK user from the Webex Teams client once and then it will function as normal.**

 1. In Xcode on the left hand side you will see a list of files (if you do not see a list of files you may need to open the file structure by clicking on the disclosure triangle).
 	1. Click on file `DoctorListTableViewController.swift`